mpv-player/mpv/DOCS/man/input.rst

     Ordered after ``on_load_fail`` etc. and before ``playback-restart``.

+``on_loaded``
+    Called after a file has been loaded, after tracks are selected but before starting playback.
+This has some usefulness if an API user wants to act on selected track metadata before the media is shown.

+    Ordered after ``on_preloaded``. and before ``playback-restart``.

 ``on_unload``
     Run before closing a file, and before actually uninitializing everything.
 It's not possible to resume playback in this state.